iejMac/video2dataset/README.md

 The tool will then automatically download the urls and store them with that format:
 * output_folder
-    * 00000
+    * 00000{.ext if output_format != files, can be tar, parquet, tfrecord, etc.}
         * 000000000.mp4
         * 000000001.mp4
         * 000000002.mp4

-or as this format if choosing webdataset:
-* output_folder
-    * 00000.tar containing:
-        * 000000000.mp4
-        * 000000001.mp4
-        * 000000002.mp4

 with each number being the position in the list.
 The subfolders avoids having too many files in a single folder.

-If **captions** are provided, they will be saved as 0.txt, 1.txt, ...
+If **captions** are provided, they will be saved as 0.txt, 1.txt, etc. (matching the ID of the sample they belong to).
 This can then easily be fed into machine learning training or any other use case.

 Also .json files named 0.json, 1.json,... are saved with these keys:
 * url